All Episodes

 By the way, speaking of McCain, folks, McCain, he's out there saying all these wildfires out in Arizona started by illegals.

-McCain also went on Meet the Press yesterday and started ripping the entire Republican presidential field for being from the Pat Buchanan wing, for being isolationist, for you know, wanting to enforce the war powers act and make sure that what we're doing in Libya is legal.
+McCain also went on meet the press yesterday and started ripping the entire Republican presidential field for being from the Pat Buchanan wing, for being isolationist, for wanting to enforce the War Powers Act and make sure that what we're doing in Libya is legal.

-McCain is is is um it's like McCain's a dog and every Republican's a fire hydrant, and here he comes.
+McCain is like McCain's a dog and every Republican's a fire hydrant and here he comes.

-And I'm thinking, what what is going on here?
+And I'm thinking, what is going on here?

-What what aren't any isolationists out there on our side?
+There aren't any isolationists out there on our side.

 There are people who want to know what vital American interests are at stake.

-I I have a I have a simple question for uh Senator McCain and the democracy project types.
+I have a simple question for Senator McCain and the Democracy Project types.

-If your belief is the United States is going to go anywhere, I mean his quote about I mean Qaddafi said Qaddafi was on the verge, it was on the people's doorsteps or their front doors and he's gonna come in and run around and kill people.
+If your belief is the United States is going to go anywhere, I mean, his quote about, I mean, Qaddafi, he said Qaddafi was on the verge, he was on the people's doorsteps, of their front doors, and he's going to come in and run around and kill people.

-Okay, and then we should we should we should not let that happen.
+Okay, and we should not let that happen.

 Well, why, Senator and the rest of you in this democracy project, why are you not urging military action in Sudan?